HubSpot WooCommerce Integration: Create & Update Deals

 End-to-End Test — Real Order, Real Deal

-Place a real test order through your WooCommerce storefront — pick any product, complete checkout.
+Place a real test order through your WooCommerce storefront.
 The instant the order is created, the first webhook fires and creates a HubSpot deal.
-The plugin captures the response, post-glue writes _hubspot_deal_id to the order, and HubSpot's UI now shows a deal in the Appointment Scheduled stage.
+Post-glue writes _hubspot_deal_id to the order, and HubSpot now shows a deal in Appointment Scheduled.

 Now mark the order Completed in WP Admin → WooCommerce → Orders.
 The second webhook fires immediately — pre-glue reads _hubspot_deal_id from order meta, the URL template expands to /crm/objects/2026-03/deals/502475571425, and HubSpot PATCHes the deal to closedwon.